ZhangMaKe/tf-module-lambda-function-with-iam-role-and-policies/README.md

 - ZhangMaKe (repository owner)

-## License

-Include your preferred license here (e.g., MIT, Apache-2.0).
-If this repo already has a `LICENSE` file, the module inherits that license.

 ## Notes

 - This module delegates IAM policy and Lambda packaging/deployment to submodules.
 Review both submodules to understand how they package code, handle state, and create policies.